brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 52 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:16:52
+- Timestamp: 12-25-2023 20:33:12
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 85
+- BHT Word Count: 87
-- BHT Commentary Usage: 34.48%
+- BHT Commentary Usage: 32.81%
-- BHT Quality Score: 1.1823905925212919
+- BHT Quality Score: 1.2929938737252624
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (64):
-	['actions', 'and', 'as', 'belief', 'better', 'bewailing', 'body', 'but', 'by', 'dead', 'death', 'described', 'evangelists', 'faults', 'from', 'girl', 'however', 'in', 'inclination', 'indulge', 'is', 'its', 'jesus', 'lamentation', 'mark', 'mention', 'merely', 'mourners', 'mourning', 'not', 'of', 'people', 'promote', 'rather', 'reinforces', 'resurrection', 'reveal', 's', 'seen', 'separation', 'similar', 'sleep', 'sleeping', 'soul', 'tells', 'than', 'the', 'them', 'they', 'this', 'thought', 'to', 'truly', 'was', 'weep', 'weeping', 'were', 'world']
+	['a', 'also', 'and', 'as', 'asking', 'belief', 'bewailing', 'brief', 'but', 'comparison', 'consoles', 'continuous', 'dead', 'death', 'demonstrating', 'evangelists', 'faults', 'fitting', 'highlighting', 'honor', 'importance', 'in', 'inclination', 'indulge', 'is', 'it', 'its', 'jesus', 'kind', 'lamentation', 'mark', 'mention', 'more', 'mourners', 'mourning', 'not', 'of', 'order', 'people', 'prevalent', 'promote', 'rather', 'resurrection', 'reveals', 'seen', 'separation', 'signaling', 'sleep', 'sorrow', 'sought', 'strengthen', 'temporary', 'than', 'the', 'their', 'them', 'this', 'to', 'truly', 'weep', 'weeping', 'were', 'while', 'woman']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (43):
-	['actions', 'belief', 'better', 'bewailing', 'body', 'dead', 'death', 'described', 'evangelists', 'faults', 'girl', 'inclination', 'indulge', 'jesus', 'lamentation', 'mark', 'mention', 'merely', 'mourners', 'mourning', 'people', 'promote', 'reinforces', 'resurrection', 'reveal', 's', 'seen', 'separation', 'similar', 'sleep', 'sleeping', 'soul', 'tells', 'thought', 'truly', 'weep', 'weeping', 'world']
+	['asking', 'belief', 'bewailing', 'brief', 'comparison', 'consoles', 'continuous', 'dead', 'death', 'demonstrating', 'evangelists', 'faults', 'fitting', 'highlighting', 'honor', 'importance', 'inclination', 'indulge', 'jesus', 'kind', 'lamentation', 'mark', 'mention', 'mourners', 'mourning', 'order', 'people', 'prevalent', 'promote', 'resurrection', 'reveals', 'seen', 'separation', 'signaling', 'sleep', 'sorrow', 'sought', 'strengthen', 'temporary', 'truly', 'weep', 'weeping', 'woman']

 ### Logs
-- Attempt 1 BHT: The people were weeping and bewailing, as they thought the girl was dead.
-This is similar to the mourning seen in Mark 5:38.
-The mention of the lamentation by the Evangelists serves to reinforce the belief in the resurrection.
-It is interesting to note that the actions of the mourners, adorning the grave and soothing departed spirits, reveal the world's inclination to indulge and promote its faults.
-However, Jesus tells them not to weep, as the girl is not truly dead but merely sleeping.
-This separation of the soul from the body is better described as sleep rather than death.
+- Attempt 1 BHT: The people were weeping and bewailing, expressing their deep sorrow for the loss of the deceased.
+This kind of lamentation was not uncommon, as seen in Mark 5:38.
+The mention of the lamentation by the Evangelists serves to strengthen the belief in the resurrection.
+These mourners sought to honor the dead, but this tendency to indulge and promote faults was prevalent in society.
+The Gentiles even believed that mourning in this way could soothe departed spirits, indicating the corruption that had spread throughout Judea.
+However, Jesus tells them not to weep, as the woman is not truly dead, but rather in a temporary sleep.
+The separation of her soul from her body is brief, and this can be better described as sleep rather than death.
-- 🔄 Luke 8:52 (attempt 1, 100 words, 32.35% quotes quality score: 1.1730870046129862, V2 normalized quality score: 30.35, commentator tiers 1-3: 34.6%, 0.0%, 65.4%)
+- 🔄 Luke 8:52 (attempt 1, 124 words, 35.71% quotes quality score: 1.0648345926274763, V2 normalized quality score: 26.75, commentator tiers 1-3: 32.31%, 0.0%, 67.69%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: The people were weeping and bewailing, as they thought the girl was dead.
-This is similar to the mourning seen in Mark 5:38.
-The mention of the lamentation by the Evangelists reinforces the belief in the resurrection.
-The actions of the mourners reveal the world's inclination to indulge and promote its faults.
-However, Jesus tells them not to weep, as the girl is not truly dead but merely sleeping.
-This separation of the soul from the body is better described as sleep rather than death.
+- Attempt 2 BHT: The people were weeping and bewailing, as the imperfect verbs indicate their continuous sorrow.
+This kind of lamentation is also mentioned in Mark 5:38, further reinforcing its significance.
+The Evangelists include the mention of the people's sorrow to reinforce the belief in the resurrection.
+The mourners aimed to honor the deceased, but it reveals the prevalent tendency to indulge and promote faults.
+The Gentiles even saw mourning as a way to appease departed spirits, a reflection of the widespread corruption in Judea.
+Jesus reassures them not to weep, as the woman is not truly dead but in a temporary sleep, emphasizing that the separation is brief and comparable to sleep rather than death.
-- 🔄 Luke 8:52 (attempt 2, 85 words, 34.48% quotes quality score: 1.1823905925212919, V2 normalized quality score: 30.66, commentator tiers 1-3: 38.14%, 0.0%, 61.86%)
+- 🔄 Luke 8:52 (attempt 2, 113 words, 28.57% quotes quality score: 1.136065709016126, V2 normalized quality score: 29.12, commentator tiers 1-3: 43.52%, 0.0%, 56.48%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: As the people wept and bewailed, it is reminiscent of the mourning mentioned in Mark 5:38.
-The Evangelists' mention of the lamentation reinforces the belief in the resurrection.
-It is interesting to observe how the actions of the mourners showcase the world's inclination to indulge and promote its faults.
-Jesus comforts them, urging them not to weep since the girl is not truly dead but merely sleeping.
-This separation of the soul from the body is better described as sleep rather than death.
+- Attempt 3 BHT: The people were weeping and bewailing, as indicated by the imperfect verbs describing their continuous sorrow.
+This type of lamentation is mentioned in Mark 5:38, showing its significance.
+The Evangelists include the mention of mourning to strengthen the belief in resurrection.
+Although the mourners aimed to honor the deceased, it reveals the prevalent tendency to indulge and promote faults.
+Jesus reassures them not to weep, as the woman is not truly dead but in a temporary sleep, emphasizing the brevity and similarity with slumber instead of death.
-- 🔄 Luke 8:52 (attempt 3, 83 words, 31.03% quotes quality score: 1.1674219571358537, V2 normalized quality score: 30.16, commentator tiers 1-3: 36.21%, 0.0%, 63.79%)
+- 🔄 Luke 8:52 (attempt 3, 86 words, 29.23% quotes quality score: 1.2288414366480405, V2 normalized quality score: 32.2, commentator tiers 1-3: 47.0%, 0.0%, 53.0%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Weeping and bewailing, the people mourned for the girl's apparent death, similar to what was seen in Mark 5:38.
-The mention of lamentation by the Evangelists serves to strengthen the belief in resurrection.
-Interestingly, the actions of the mourners reveal the world's inclination to indulge and promote its faults.
-However, Jesus reassures them not to weep, for the girl is just sleeping, and this temporary separation of soul from body can be better described as sleep rather than death.
+- Attempt 4 BHT: The people were weeping and bewailing, demonstrating their continuous sorrow.
+This kind of lamentation is also seen in Mark 5:38, highlighting its importance.
+The Evangelists mention the mourning in order to strengthen belief in the resurrection.
+While the mourners sought to honor the dead, it reveals the prevalent inclination to indulge and promote faults.
+Jesus consoles them, asking them not to weep, as the woman is not truly dead but in a temporary sleep, signaling a brief separation and a more fitting comparison to sleep rather than death.
-- 🔄 Luke 8:52 (attempt 4, 80 words, 36.67% quotes quality score: 1.114370344837745, V2 normalized quality score: 28.4, commentator tiers 1-3: 36.97%, 0.0%, 63.03%)
+- 🔄 Luke 8:52 (attempt 4, 87 words, 32.81% quotes quality score: 1.2929938737252624, V2 normalized quality score: 34.34, commentator tiers 1-3: 47.26%, 0.0%, 52.74%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Weeping and bewailing in grief, the people expressed their sorrow for the apparent death of the girl.
-This mournful scene aligns with the mourning depicted in Mark 5:38.
-By mentioning the lamentation, the Evangelists aimed to reinforce the belief in resurrection.
-The actions of the mourners shed light on the world's tendency to indulge and promote its own faults.
-However, Jesus offers solace, urging them not to weep as the girl is not truly deceased but merely in a state of sleep.
-This represents a temporary separation of the soul from the body, akin to slumber rather than eternal death.
+- Attempt 5 BHT: The people were weeping and bewailing, their continuous grief evident from the imperfect verbs used.
+This kind of lamentation is also mentioned in Mark 5:38, emphasizing its significance.
+The Evangelists mention the mourning to enhance belief in the resurrection.
+While the mourners intended to honor the deceased, it exposes the prevalent tendency to indulge and promote faults.
+Jesus reassures them, urging them not to weep, as the woman is not truly dead but in a temporary sleep, implying a brief separation akin to slumber rather than death.
-- 🔄 Luke 8:52 (attempt 5, 100 words, 31.51% quotes quality score: 1.1238853309094265, V2 normalized quality score: 28.71, commentator tiers 1-3: 36.12%, 0.0%, 63.88%)
+- 🔄 Luke 8:52 (attempt 5, 86 words, 32.84% quotes quality score: 1.1942870016327856, V2 normalized quality score: 31.05, commentator tiers 1-3: 45.33%, 0.0%, 54.67%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 8:52 bht prompt v0.8 (85 words, 34.48% quotes)
+- ✅ Luke 8:52 bht prompt v0.8 (87 words, 32.81% quotes)
-- quality score: 1.1823905925212919, V2 normalized quality score: 30.66, commentator tiers 1-3: 38.14%, 0.0%, 61.86%)
+- quality score: 1.2929938737252624, V2 normalized quality score: 34.34, commentator tiers 1-3: 47.26%, 0.0%, 52.74%)